Accessing the Course Web Site(s)

 Connect to Create (C2C)

-We will be using a new program called Connect to Create (C2C) and to access it you first enter your portal account and BlackBoard.
+When class begins, July 4, we will be using a program called Connect to Create (C2C) To access it, you first enter your portal account and BlackBoard.
 I recommend the latest version of Firefox.
-You may have Internet Explorer on your computer - that is OK too.
+Internet Explorer may not function as well as Firefox.
 You can have more than one browser on your computer.
-I also like using SeaMonkey as it has a built-in web editor.
-Once you have logged into your ISP (Internet Service Provider), start up your web browser and type in http://portal.utoronto.ca
+I also like using

-There is a link to C2C on your BlackBoard course navigational menu on the left when you open CTL1799.
-If you have bookmarked (or put in favourites) the course information site, the links you need for the course are there. (http://astralsite.com/1799) When you arrive at the C2C site, you have entered into the main conferencing area.
+SeaMonkey as it has a built-in web editor.
+Start up your web browser and type in http://portal.utoronto.ca There is a link to C2C on your BlackBoard course navigational menu on the left when you open CTL1799.
+If you have bookmarked (or put in favourites) the course information site, the links you need for the course are there. (http://astralsite.com/1799) When you arrive at the C2C site, you have entered the main conferencing program for this course.

-We do NOT have to all be in C2C at the same time - this is not a chat room.
-If you have any trouble getting into it, please send me an email at selia.karsten@utoronto.ca right away in case your name has not been entered correctly.
+We do NOT have to all be in C2C at the same time.
+C2C does have a chat program we will be using for planning team and partner work.
+If you have any trouble getting into C2C, please send me an email at selia.karsten@utoronto.ca in case your name has not been entered correctly.
 I will check it out and reply as soon as possible.
+When you get into C2C, you will find a few discussion forums (topics or headings) are already set up.

 If you have questions, please ask!
 Anyone in class can answer.
-More advanced users are requested to please act as mentors to those new to technology.
+More advanced users are requested to act as mentors to those new to technology.
 You'll note that each member of the class has the level of expertise and what platform (MAC or PC) by their name in the class chart.

-Other Forums:
+Forums:

 Top of Page